maialenz/WetPaws/README.md

 - The imagery will be very important on the site, as it's a way to create warmth and familiarity for the dog owners that use the site.

-- The landing page and headers on all the pages will be the same hero image to create consistency and bring a seaside feeling to the user.
+- The headers on all the pages will be the same hero image size but different images to create consistency but a separation between them .
 The navbar will be placed under the logo and above the hero image and will have three linkes to the respective pages.
 The reason for this is to be visually easy to find and to immediately direct the user to their selected part of the website.

 - The imagery used in the website will be minimal and small in order to still keep the balance between aesthetic style and information consistent.